Sultan Muhammad IV Stadium

 The Sultan Muhammad IV Stadium (Stadium Sultan Muhammad IV) is a stadium in the state of Kelantan, Malaysia.
-It is located on Jalan Mahmood, Kota Bharu, and best known as the home of football clubs Kelantan and Kelantan The Real Warriors.
+It is located on Jalan Mahmood, Kota Bharu, and best known as the home of football venue.
 The stadium can accommodate up to 30,000 spectators.
 It is the fourth largest stadium in the East Coast of Peninsular Malaysia, behind Sultan Mizan Zainal Abidin Stadium, Darul Makmur Stadium and Tun Abdul Razak Stadium.

 History

 Sultan Muhammad IV Stadium is one of the oldest stadiums in Malaysia, built in an area of 13 acres at a cost of RM 1.5 million.
 It was named after the late Sultan Muhammad IV of Kelantan.
 It was built in 1965 on the site of Kelantan Football Association.

 Facilities

 Apart from football facilities, the stadium complex also has athletic tracks, business facilities, restaurants and exhibition sites.
 It also provides recreational facilities and a Surau.
 The stadium is situated near Raja Perempuan Zainab II Hospital, Kelantan Police Headquarters and the Kota Bharu Municipal council.